browserengineering/book/book/text.md

 ::: {.further}
-Fonts for scripts like Chinese can be megabytes in size, so they are generally stored on disk and only loaded into memory on-demand.
+Fonts for scripts like Chinese can be megabytes in size, so they are generally stored on disk and only loaded into memory on demand.
 That makes font loading slow and caching even more important.
 Browsers also have extensive caches for measuring, shaping, and rendering text.
 Because web pages have a lot of text, these caches turn out to be one